What Is a Peptide? Skin Benefits, Types & Complete Guide

 3Metabolic Changes

-Some peptides may affect blood sugar levels, blood pressure, or cause fatigue and flushing, impacting cardiovascular health.
-Monitoring is recommended during therapy.
+Some compounds may affect blood sugar, blood pressure, or cause fatigue.
+These can impact heart health.
+Monitoring during therapy is wise.

 -